 At Clutton Primary School, we strive to support all our children and enable them to reach their full potential at school.
 In order to do this, many steps are taken to support them through their learning journey.
 Quality teaching is vital; however, for some children there are occasions when further additional support may be needed to help them achieve their targets.
 To ensure this we have clear systems and policies in place to explain what we do.

-Our new ‘Local Offer for Families’ can be viewed by clicking below.
+Our current ‘Local Offer for Families’ can be viewed by clicking below.
 This explains how we cater for pupils with SEND so that you can be confident that your child is getting the best support possible.

 Find out more